10 Ways To Be More Productive When Working For Yourself

 Work-from-home-for-yourself environment gives you all the freedom of your choice.
 And of course it also means it’s entirely up to you to control the amount of work, maintain the quality of work and continually find motivation to work.
 Especially as an online marketer, virtually all your working hours are spent by sitting and staring at the screen.
 It can be difficult to keep focusing on what you do when you're all your own in your home office.
 Here’s how to be productive and how to avoid physical and mental exhaustion.

-Ways To Be More Productive When Working For Yourself
+Be More Productive When Working For Yourself

 #1 Set A Few Big Goals To Achieve

-Setting long-term goals, visualizing yourself in 3 years - 5 years time, may actually be things in the past.
+Setting long-term goals, and visualizing yourself in 3 years - 5 years' time, may actually be things in the past.
 In this fast-paced world, conventional long-term planning can give a false sense of security.
 By sticking to one plan for a long time, there's a possibility to end up seeing an unsuccessful result.
-What you need is a flexibility and to be prepared to explore new channels.
-Ability to seek another opportunity very quickly in case your original plan doesn’t work.
-Plans B, C and D.
+What you need is flexibility and to be prepared to explore new channels.

 In order to stay agile and competitive, set a few main goals, and also set some sub-goals including alternative plans.
 The sub-goals should be realistic to your current self.
-They should be reasonably feasible to you.
+They should be reasonably feasible for you.
 Work towards them and monitor your progress periodically.

 #2 Make a To-Do List and Set Priorities

-Working on a first-come, first-served basis is not the efficient way to get the best results.
+Working on a first-come, first-served basis is not an efficient way to get the best results.
 Create a to-do list weekly.
-But making a list is not a task itself.
+But making a list is not a task in itself.
 The list will only help you organize the way you work.
 So don’t be too pedantic and spend too much time on this.

 1. List up things to do one after another in no particular order.